gphoto/gphoto.github.io/migration-status/index.md

   * Update existing documentation (gphoto2-manual, website, etc.)

+  * Forward-port patches from SVN repos where necessary.

   * Find and document a way to compose and publish code releases.

   * Get hold of release tarballs and use `git bisect` to find the git